databricks/terraform-provider-databricks/docs/resources/pipeline.md

 * `target` - The name of a database (in either the Hive metastore or in a UC catalog) for persisting pipeline output data.
 Configuring the target setting allows you to view and query the pipeline output data from the Databricks UI.
 * `edition` - optional name of the [product edition](https://docs.databricks.com/data-engineering/delta-live-tables/delta-live-tables-concepts.html#editions).
 Supported values are: `CORE`, `PRO`, `ADVANCED` (default).
 Not required when `serverless` is set to `true`.
 * `channel` - optional name of the release channel for Spark version used by DLT pipeline.
 Supported values are: `CURRENT` (default) and `PREVIEW`.
+* `budget_policy_id` - optional string specifying ID of the budget policy for this DLT pipeline.
 * `allow_duplicate_names` - Optional boolean flag.
 If false, deployment will fail if name conflicts with that of another pipeline. default is `false`.
 * `deployment` - Deployment type of this pipeline.
 Supports following attributes:
   * `kind` - The deployment method that manages the pipeline.